rpf13/sunshine/TESTING.md

         return
     ```

     As a second step, the program will be terminated.
-When calling the get_live_weather() or the get_historical_weather() function, there is a second error handling in place that if I did not get proper coordinates back (we expect an array with two values), it will again handle the exception and exit the program, since there is no reason to ask the weather api with false geodata.
+When calling the get_live_weather() or the get_historical_weather() function, there is a second error handling in place, that if I did not get proper coordinates back (we expect an array with two values), it will again handle the exception and exit the program, since there is no reason to ask the weather api with false geodata.

 ---